 The Hertsmere and St Albans Time Bank

-Everyone has the ability to offer something which could be of benefit to others in the community - you help someone out and in turn you can receive help in kind from someone else to the value of the hours you log in The Bank.
+Everyone has the ability to offer something which could be of benefit to others in the community - you help someone out and in turn, you can receive help in kind from someone else to the value of the hours you log in to The Bank.

 We are extending this offer to our member organisations; you can join as a team and start earning hourly credits for the activities you take part in for the benefit of the community and use them towards getting help from Time Bank members when and where you need it.
 Your staff and volunteers can also join as individuals and, if they so wish – they can donate some of the time credits they earn to you to boost your balance!

 Our Time Bank is open to individuals and groups across St Albans & Hertsmere NOW!
 Individual members must be over 18 years of age BUT children and young adults are welcome to join as part of a family, school or organisational membership.
 Under 18’s will only be able to take part in group exchanges with a responsible adult.

 Sign up today and join our growing community of people who want to share their valuable time with you!